 The Wallace Collection

 Where: Bethnal Green (view map)

 Open: Every day 10am - 5.45pm.
 Closed 24-26 Dec.

 Description: The museum shows the story of childhood, from doll houses to contemporary children's clothing, to moving and optical toys.

-Lisa Smith reviewed this museum for MSE using the form below.
+Reviews: Lisa Smith reviewed this museum for MSE using the form below.
 She says: "A building rammed with nostalgia for anybody over the age of 30.
 A fantastic place to visit with siblings for some serious reminiscing!"

-Open: Mon-Sat 10am-4pm, Sun 12.30pm-4pm (closed Mon during Oct-Mar).
+Open: Mon-Sat 10am-4pm, Sun 12.30pm-4pm (closed on Mon during Oct-Mar).

 Description: Located at the mouth of the River Tay, this castle museum houses a range of displays on local subjects.

-MSE user Lucy reviewed this museum, she said: "This chilled museum covers the history of the world from the point of view of Broughty Ferry, including woolly mammoths and some nice 19th century paintings.
+Reviews: MSE user Lucy reviewed this museum, she said: "This chilled museum covers the history of the world from the point of view of Broughty Ferry, including woolly mammoths and some nice 19th century paintings.